Elder Care Injury Serving Clients In Utah & Surrounding Areas

 What Makes Us Different?

 Our firm stands apart as the only Utah-based practice devoted entirely to elder care injury claims.
-We concentrate our resources on nursing home neglect and abuse cases, which keeps us informed about local laws and ongoing developments affecting elder care in Draper and throughout Utah.
-Everyone on our team attends regular industry training and legal workshops focused on nursing home negligence, preparing us to handle a wide range of scenarios that families face in Draper.
+We concentrate our resources on nursing home neglect and abuse cases, which keeps us informed about local laws and ongoing developments affecting elder care throughout Utah.
+Everyone on our team attends regular industry training and legal workshops focused on nursing home negligence, preparing us to handle a wide range of scenarios that families may face.

 If you or your loved one has experienced abuse or neglect in a nursing home or other elder care facility, you can discuss your case for free with one of our attorneys by contacting us today.